Charbel Makhlouf: Death and relics

 One story claims: "A few months after his death, a bright light was seen surrounding his tomb and the superiors opened it to find his body still intact.
 After that day, a blood-like liquid flowed from his body.
 Experts and doctors were unable to give medical explanations for the incorruptibility and flexibility."
 In 1950 and 1952, his tomb was opened and his body still had the appearance of a living one.
 Additionally, the 1950 television tape of his exhumation showed Makhlouf's body as still intact, despite the grave having become severely rusty.
-The official site mentions: In this century his grave has been opened four times, the last time being in 1955, and each time "it has been noticed that his bleeding body still has its flexibility as if it were alive”.
+The official site mentions: In this century his grave has been opened four times, the last time being in 1955, and each time "it has been noticed that his bleeding body still has its flexibility as if it were alive".
 The Catholic Tradition website says: "Father Joseph Mahfouz, the postulator of the cause, certified that in 1965 the body of Saint Charbel was still preserved intact with no alteration.
 In 1976, he again witnessed the opening of the grave; this time the body was completely decomposed.
 Only the skeleton remained."

 On 2 September 2017, Saint Charbel's relics were translated to Saint Elisabeth Cathedral in Košice, Slovakia, where a monthly pilgrimage is held, called "Púť k sv. Šarbelovi" (Pilgrimage to St. Charbel).
 The cathedral is the first in Slovakia to receive his official relics from Lebanon, and attracts pilgrims from across the country as well as neighbouring states like Poland, Ukraine and Czech Republic.

 Veneration

-On December 5, 1965, Pope Paul VI presided over the beatification of Makhlouf at the conclusion of the Second Vatican Council.
+The cause for Makhlouf's beatification was formally opened on April 4, 1929, and he was granted the title Servant of God.
+On December 5, 1965, Pope Paul VI presided over his beatification at the conclusion of the Second Vatican Council.
 The pope said: “A hermit of Mount Lebanon is enrolled in the number of the blessed… a new eminent member of monastic sanctity has by his example and his intercession enriched the entire Christian people … may he make us understand, in a world largely fascinated by wealth and comfort, the paramount value of poverty, penance and asceticism, to liberate the soul in its ascent to God.”